MicrochipTech/RNWFxx_Python_OOB/readme.md

   * While the ```AT+SNTPC``` command was processing, several strings were returned by the module, but did not match the string we were waiting for.
 These responses were "unsolicited".

-    * If a string is returned by the module that does not match the "wait" string, it is displayed without the RSP[XX:YY] prefix, is indented with a ":" then unsolicited response string.
+    * If a string is returned by the module that does not match the "wait" string, it is displayed without the ```RSP[XX:YY]``` prefix, then indented with a ":" and followed with the unsolicited response string.

     * The line display is for informational purposes and indicates the command is still processing and waiting for the correct response to be returned.

-    * Once that response is received, the standard "RSP[XX:YY]: Some String" is displayed and the next AT command is processed.
+    * Once that response is received, the standard ```RSP[XX:YY]: Some String``` is displayed and the next AT command is processed.

 ### State and Sub-States